 1. Interesting work content

 Employees should know their own job responsibilities but you can also add annual goals that will change a bit each year.
 Consider adding an “annual goals” accountability to all job descriptions.
+Can you make what they do every day more interesting?
+Ideas might include Lunch & Learn sessions on new developments in materials and building methods; guest speakers from your large suppliers with expertise that might be of use to your group, etc.

 2. Advancement opportunities